eiffel-community/etos/source/services/etos_environment_provider.rst

 Splitter
 ========

-The test suite spliter algorithms describe the strategy in which to split up the test suites when there are more than 1 IUT & Execution space.
+The test suite spliter algorithms describe the strategy in which to split up the test suites when there are more than 1 :ref:`iut` & :ref:`execution_space`.

 The feature of configuring this is not yet implemented.
 The idea is to either describe it with JSONTas or as extensions to ETOS.